StefanBRas/ankiextractoR/README.md

 > ankixtract('mitochondrion.tex', 'mitochondrion.ankinotes', comment_string = '%')
 ```

-Now open Anki and select Tools > Manage Note Types (ctrl + shift + a).
+Now open Anki and select Tools > Manage Note Types (ctrl + shift + n).
 Press 'Add' and then select 'Add:Basic'.
 Call it whatever you like - i choose 'Basic-extract'.
 Press 'OK'.
 Find the card in the list, highlight it and select 'Fields'.
 Press 'Add' and write 'Name'.
 Press 'OK'.
 Highlight the '3: Name: and press 'Reposition'.
 Write '1' and press 'OK'.

 Still in Anki, select File > Import... (ctrl + shift + i) and then select `mitochondrion.ankinotes`.
 For 'Type' select 'Basic-extract' and then whatever deck you want to import it into.
 Press 'Import'.